The Issues

 Central Texas is my home, where I raised my family, taught in our schools, and built a small business rooted in creativity and community.
 I’m running because I believe in a Texas that serves all of us not just those at the top.
 Leadership is about care: listening, showing up, and standing with every Texan, in all our beautiful diversity.

-• Expand workforce training and apprenticeship programs through partnerships with community colleges, trade schools, and veterans’ organizations.
+• Prioritize local hiring and workforce development partnerships with community colleges, trade schools, and veterans’ programs.

 • Texans built this energy state with our own hands.
 We should be leading the next chapter, responsibly, proudly, and for the people, not the powerful.